 Should I Flip My Pork Butt Midway Through Cooking?

 If you need to keep the fat cap down to protect the meat, you’re exposing the meat to extra heat that can burn it.
-You’re also potentially causing the fat cap to tear or at the very least make a big mess of the grates.
-We want to let the pork butt cook slowly and largely undisturbed to pick up all the flavors in the cooker, not be constantly jostled around.
+You’re also potentially causing the fat cap to tear or, at the very least, make a big mess of the grates.
+We want to let the pork butt cook slowly and undisturbed primarily to pick up all the flavors in the cooker, not be constantly jostled around.

 Wrapping It Up

-When it comes to smoking pork butt fat side up or down, we typically side with cooking with the fat cap up.
+We typically side with cooking pork with the fat cap up.
 However, if you have a barrel smoker or a bullet smoker like a Weber Smokey Mountain, you’ll want to keep the fat cap down to help protect the pork butt from the heat that sits underneath the cooking chamber.

 Which way do you smoke a pork butt, fat cap up or down?
 What kind of smoker do you use?
 Let us know in the comments!